 What is operating cash flow?

 The operating cash flow (abbreviated to OCF) is a key figure from business administration that indicates on the one hand the competitiveness and on the other hand the internal financing capability of a company.
 With the operating cash flow, the company can identify what amount of liquid assets it generates within a specified period of time – it is, you might say, the balance between cash inflows and cash outflows from ordinary business activities during a certain time.
 Or simply put, it shows how much money the company takes in during its normal day-to-day business.
+When it comes to controlling spend and keeping business costs at bay, cash flow is one of the most important metrics there is.

 Cash flow or operating cash flow?
 These are the differences